ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 For this example we are using the Hameg 8123.

-NOTE: in this example the IOC name is HAMEG8123.
-New IOCs names should be max 8 characters long and be in uppercase letters.
+Please take note of the [IOC naming conventions](IOC-Naming).
 The same name (with the same casing) should be used both for the top-level IOC directory under `EPICS\ioc\master` and in the `makeBaseApp` command, as in the example below.

 First create the necessary directory structure and IOC boilerplate, starting from the `EPICS\ioc` directory (we're going to create at least two IOCs):
 ```